-A new study published in Geophysical Research Journal shows that the so-called Little Ice Age -- a period stretching from 1500 to 1850 in which mean temperatures in the northern hemisphere were considerably lower than at present -- exerted effects on the climate of South America.
+A new study published in Geophysical Research Letters shows that the so-called Little Ice Age—a period stretching from 1500 to 1850, during which mean temperatures in the northern hemisphere were considerably lower than present—exerted effects on the climate of South America.

-Based on an analysis of speleothems (cave formations) in the Brazilian states of Mato Grosso do Sul and Goiás, the study revealed that in the seventeenth and eighteenth centuries, the climate of southwestern Brazil was wetter than it is now, for example, while that of the country's Northeast region was drier.
+Based on an analysis of speleothems (cave formations) in the Brazilian states of Mato Grosso do Sul and Goiás, the study revealed that in the 17th and 18th centuries, the climate of southwestern Brazil was wetter than it is now, for example, while that of the country's Northeast region was drier.

 Dry and wet season isotopes

 Isotopes are variants of a chemical element.
 While all isotopes of any element have the same number of protons in each atom, different isotopes have different numbers of neutrons.
 For example, oxygen 16 (16O) has eight protons and eight neutrons, while oxygen 18 (18O) has eight protons and ten neutrons.